aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-android-via-java/android-via-java-release-notes-2019/aspose-words-for-android-via-java-19-6-release-notes/_index.md

 - Fixed a bug with missing vowel glyph when rendering Thai fonts.
 - Fixed issue with incorrect calculation of start and closing points for small ellipses when rendering DrawingML objects.
 - Fixed table grid calculation issue when auto table has pct width mixed with %.
-- Fixed exception when table which spans many pages and has many nested floaters is broken across pages.
+- Fixed exception when table which spans many pages and has a few nested floaters is broken across pages.
 - Improved text positioning when there is a paragraph-relative shape with anchor wrapped around multiple floaters.
 - Improved calculation of space before a paragraph when its first in the document and there is a floater before it.